QubitProducts/topNET/README.md

 To create server instance:

 ```
 import com.qubit.qurricane.Server;
 import com.qubit.qurricane.examples.EchoHandler;

 public static void main(String[] args) {
 	Server server = new Server("localhost", 3456);

 	// custom setup
 	server.setRequestBufferSize(32 * 1024); // this is buffer for readin, buffers for reading are hold by threads
 	server.setJobsPerThread(256);
   	server.setThreadsAmount(16);
   	server.setDataHandlerWriteBufferSize(1024); // this is buffer for writing back, those buffers are hold by
   												// data handler objects.
   												// Data handler objects are the jobs in threads queues.
   	server.setDefaultIdleTime(25 * 1000);		// This is how long server will wait for R/W before closing connection.
   												// This property is configurable on handler level.
-      	server.setDelayForNoIOReadsInSuite(30);		// This will how many milisconds thread will sleep ("wait" precisely!)
+  	server.setDelayForNoIOReadsInSuite(30);		// This property indicates how many milisconds thread will sleep
-      												// for is none of jobs had any I/O operation performed.
+  												// if there is no I/O occuring in its queue (queue having jobs!).
   												// Threads sleeping can be waked at any time if accepting connection
   												// thread is updating the queue.
   	server.setSinglePoolPassThreadDelay(0);		// This is how to set any delay between "rounds" of
   												// reading/writing from/to jobs.
 Value larger than zero will cause a sleep
   												// every time thread is checking queue for I/O (read/write -> wait etc.).
   												// This is a direct way to slow down server - when necessary.

   	server.registerHandlerByPath("/echo", new EchoHandler()); //register demo handler (echoing data back)

   	server.start(); // start the server
 }
 ```

 To see more usage exapmles, check out the examples 'com.qubit.qurricane.examples'.